NSO-developer/nso-gitbook/nokia-sros_nc/README.md

         Generate Python and Java namespace classes for each YANG file.

+      - compilation-workers <union>

+        Enable parallel compilation of third-party YANG files to improve performance.
+Note: This option requires NSO 6.8 or later and has no effect on earlier versions.

       - use-module-as-prefix <empty>

         Instructs the NSO YANG compiler to use the YANG module name as the prefix instead of the